 Acted as sole Counsel for Hampstead School in R (HA) v Governing Body of Hampstead School EWHC 278 (Admin), ELR 125 concerning the procedure followed when the School decided to educate one of its pupils off-site.

 Led by Clive Sheldon QC in R (Logan) v Havering LBC EWHC 3193 (Admin) which concerned the council tax support scheme and whether it was discriminatory on grounds of age or disability.

 During pupillage Zoe also assisted Joseph Barrett in Woods Building Services Limited v Milton Keynes EWHC 2011 (TCC) for the successful claimant, Woods, in which the High Court set aside a public contract award decision under the Public Contracts Regulations 2006.

 Professional Discipline & Regulatory

-Zoe has been instructed by and acted for and against a number of regulatory bodies, including the Care Quality Commission, the Local Government Ombudsman, the Solicitors Regulatory Authority and the Information Commissioner.
+Zoe has been instructed by and acted for and against a number of regulatory bodies, including the Care Quality Commission, the Local Government Ombudsman, the Solicitors Regulatory Authority, Royal Institute of Chartered Surveyors and the Information Commissioner.
 Zoe has also been instructed to challenge decisions of regulatory bodies through Judicial Review seeking injunctive relief.

 During 2016 Zoe was also sole counsel to the review conducted by Sir Joseph Pilling into the Independent Press Standards Organisation (IPSO) the print industry regulator.
 Whilst conducting this review Zoe has interviewed witnesses to the review, and drafted submissions and the final report.